brockpalen/checkperms/README.md

 python3 checkperms.py --ignore public,ref-genomes /nfs/autofs
 ```

+## Allow users to opt out of the check

+Not recomended for high sensitivity environments.
+The option `--user
+-accepts-risk` will check for the existance of an `accept_risk` file in the root of
+the path being checked.
+If found further checks are skipped.

+This check allows the user to 'opt into' that they know what they are doing.

 ## Security by Obscurity

 By default the checkperms will also try to `cd` into the folder.
 This is a